Spin Group Symmetry Criteria for Odd-parity Magnets

+\textit{Discussion and conclusion}.---We now discuss the the influence of SOC on OPMs.
+The odd-parity NSS is guaranteed by the existing spin group symmetries of $g_{1-5}$.
+However, when SOC is included, only the $T\tau$ symmetry ($g_3$) remains intact.
+Therefore, SOC breaks the odd-parity spin splitting of systems without $T\tau$ symmetry.
+Furthermore, the inclusion of SOC can significantly affect the topological properties of systems.
+For example, EuIn$_2$As$_2$ is a $p$-wave magnet \cite{k9p4tfhd} that can host surface Dirac cones when SOC effects are considered \cite{Riberolles2021}.

-\textit{Discussion and summary}.--- Altermagnets, characterized by their alternating NSP with even-parity in collinear magnetic orders, have been extensively studied.
-We emphasize that our framework also allows for a systematic exploration of even-parity NSP, beyond collinear magnets.
-For instance, combining symmetries \(g_1\) and \(g_5\) with the choice of $U_g=C_x(\pi)$ for $g_5$ results in \(s_z(\bm{k}) = s_z(-\bm{k})\) and \(s_{x,y}(\bm{k}) = 0\).
-Furthermore, specific symmetry, such as $g_5$ along, can lead to hybrid-parity behaviors, where NSP exhibits even-parity for $s_{x,y}(\bm k)$, and odd-parity for $s_{z}(\bm k)$, which can give rise to spin current \cite{Jakub2021} and Edelstein effect \cite{González-Hernández2024}, respectively.
-These phenomena are crucial for read and write operations in spintronics \cite{Manchon2019}.
-We systematically explore the symmetry criteria for these cases in our future work.
+We emphasize that our framework also enables systematic exploration of even-parity NSS beyond altermagnets.
+For example, combining symmetries \(g_1\) and \(g_5\) with the choice of \(U_g = U_x(\pi)\) for \(g_5\) yields \(s_z(\bm{k}) = s_z(-\bm{k})\) while enforcing \(s_{x,y}(\bm{k}) = 0\).
+Furthermore, specific symmetries such as \(g_5\) alone in coplanar magnetic orders can produce hybrid-parity behaviors, where NSS exhibits even parity for \(s_{x,y}(\bm{k})\) and odd parity for \(s_z(\bm{k})\).
+We will systematically explore the symmetry criteria for these cases in future work, as such novel spin textures would bring spintronics applications.

-In OPMs, time-reversal symmetry $T$ is explicitly broken.
-However, effective time-reversal symmetries, such as $\{T||\tau\}$ and $\{TC_z(\pi)||I\}$, can be preserved, leading to odd-parity spin textures.
-These textures are effectively described by nonrelativistic spin-orbit coupling and are compatible with $s$-wave superconducting pairing \cite{2025sun,Sukhachov2025}.
-Notably, these effective symmetries do not enforce Kramers degeneracy at all time-reversal invariant momenta \cite{Kudasov2024}, resulting in a significant magnetic energy gap at these points.
-Consequently, the band structures of OPMs are shaped by the interplay of effective spin-orbit coupling and Zeeman fields, as best exemplified in 1D helimagnets \citep{Martin2012}.
-These unique band structures position OPMs as ideal materials for investigating topological superconductors \cite{Martin2012}, which will be explored in our future study.
+OPMs are often effectively described using models that incorporate SOC and no $T$ symmetry breaking term is included \cite{Yamada2025a}.
+We emphasize that this description cannot accurately capture the band structures of OPMs, in which Kramers degeneracy at time-reversal invariant momenta can be generally lifted since $T$ symmetry is broken \cite{Kudasov2024}.
+This implies that the band structures are described by the interplay between effective SOC and Zeeman fields \cite{supp}, as best exemplified by 1D helimagnet (a minimum model of OPMs) \citep{Martin2012}.
+These unique electronic characteristics establish OPMs as a promising platform for investigating topological superconductivity \cite{Martin2012,2025sun}, which will be explored in our future work.

-In summary, through a comprehensive symmetry analysis within the spin space group framework, we establish general criteria for the emergence of OPMs and identify 47 candidate materials.
-Our work advances the theoretical understanding of OPMs and provides a foundation for future experimental and theoretical investigations.
+In summary, we have established general symmetry criteria for OPMs through a comprehensive spin space group analysis.
+Based on these criteria, we have identified 33 candidate materials and systematically diagnosed their NSS forms according to the formed representations by their spin textures.
+Our work provides a solid foundation for future experimental and theoretical studies of OPMs.